Fundraising ideas

 Challenge yourself

-Quick summary: Choose a sport that feels meaningful to you and that will be challenging, but not impossible.
+Choose an activity that feels meaningful to you and will be challenging, but not impossible.
 You don’t have to be super-fit - if you’ve never done something like this before, that will make it even more unforgettable.
-You’ll need time to train, and a bit of determination - but you’ll have a great cause to motivate you.
+Get inspiration for your next challenge here, or get in touch with our friendly team who will happily help.

-Quick summary: Take on a challenge to thrill you, and will also inspire people to sponsor you - a skydive, bungee jump or wing walk.
-No previous experience required.
+Take on a challenge to thrill you, and will also inspire people to sponsor you - such as a skydive or bungee jump.
+No previous experience required and you will be supported by our friendly team.

 A trek that’s out of this world